-In a marketplace characterized by oversupply and ubiquitous alternatives, producers use competing agents of difference and labels such as ‘quality’, ‘green,’ ‘ethical’ or ‘exclusive’ to attract consumers and convince them to pay a premium (Hracs et al. 2013).
+In a marketplace characterized by oversupply and ubiquitous alternatives, producers use competing agents of difference and labels such as quality, green, ethical or exclusive to attract consumers and convince them to pay a premium (Hracs et al. 2013).
 Yet regardless of the scheme and the properties of the product, consumers must somehow learn about what makes a particular commodity, good or service different and thus more valuable.
 Within our sample, 15 of the 19 enterprises provide learning experiences for their customers through storytelling.
 These stories focus on different symbolic elements and qualities of the products.
 In Bornholm, for example, Restaurant Bryghuset Svaneke, Hallegård Gårdbutik og Pølsemageri and Vingården Lille Gadegård tell stories for entertainment.
 The stories are told during guided tours of their facilities, conversations with customers and on the internet (particularly in the case of the brewery).
 The brew master explained that he associates hilarious names and stories with the beer brands served in the restaurant and that this justifies the price of the tour and keeps consumers coming back to learn new stories.
 As a result, the restaurant’s owner described the brewery as a “lighthouse” for his business.

 Our research suggests that storytelling is not only an effective way to communicate this information to consumers but that the experience of listening to these stories can also be commodified.
-As the owner of Thy Bondegårdsferie og Gårdsbutik explained, ‘in an ordinary shop you just buy a product but here you can also buy a story if you are prepared to pay more.’
-Unlike their mass-market counterparts, who often choose between competing products on the basis of price, sophisticated consumers will pay more for products and experiences imbued with high levels of symbolic value that enhance their own cultural capital (Bourdieu 1984; Hracs et al. 2013; Hracs and Jakob forthcoming).
+As the owner of Thy Bondegårdsferie og Gårdbutik explained, ‘in an ordinary shop you just buy a product but here you can also buy a story if you are prepared to pay more.’
+Unlike their mass-market counterparts, who often choose between competing products on the basis of price, sophisticated consumers will pay more for products and experiences imbued with high levels of symbolic value that enhance their own cultural capital (Bourdieu 1984; Hracs et al. 2013; Hracs and Jakob in press).
 Rather than simply reading labels in a supermarket or online, these consumers are willing to invest time and energy to ‘see for themselves’ and value the experience of visiting farms and interacting with producers.